Migrating from XeTeX to LuaTeX

 already some transforms to transliterate a few languages.
 Native digits

-are already handled by babel
+are already handled by babel out of the box.

 In some cases, a better option are font features, but there aren’t

-available with Harfbuzz
+available with Harfbuzz.
+(However,

-(lowercase means ‘from’ and uppercase ‘to’;
+patterns taken from luaotfload (lowercase means ‘from’ and uppercase

-type is, in some sense, ‘reversed’).
+‘to’; note the ligature type is, in some sense, ‘reversed’).
 See sec.
-15 in

-Font
+15 in Font

 extensions

-, but pure Lua examples are valid
+for further info (focused on context, but pure Lua examples are valid

-in lualatex
+in lualatex):

 fonts.handlers.otf.addfeature {